NCATS-Tangerine/tkbeacon-python-client/README-master.md

 The above commands are also wrapped inside of a `generate.sh` shell script in the root project directory and may also be invoked using the provide Makefile targets.

-#### Repairing the Generated Code
+##Repairing the Generated Code

 After generating the code stubs, a developer likely needs to repair the regenerated code a bit.

-the *tkbeacon* subdirectory _README.md_ file are overwritten by the code generation.
+the *tkbeacon* subdirectory _README.md_ and `.gitignore` files are overwritten by the code generation.
-These should be restored from the \*-master.\* versions of these files in each directory.
+These should be merge/restored from the \*-master.\* versions of these files in each directory.

 For good measure, after such extensive rebuilding of the libraries, the 'pip' environment dependencies should also be updated, as documented for the client , prior to re-testing and using the updated software.